-The vast majority of cameras – at least, those aimed at beginners and enthusiasts – use SD-format memory cards for recording images and videos.
-Over the years these have evolved to meet the demands of increasingly advanced cameras, from the higher megapixel counts of sensors to faster bursts rates and 4K video recording.
+Or, if you’re looking to get into videography, you’ll definitely find that not all SD cards were created equal.
+Over the years, SD cards have evolved to meet the demands of increasingly advanced cameras, from higher megapixel counts to faster bursts rates and 4K video recording.

 Type and brand